chris-short/devopsish.com/content/post/122/index.md

 [Verify @ashleymcnamara](https://chrisshort.net/verify-ashleymcnamara/) — A lot of people were asking about *认证 @ashleymcnamara* so I had to write a thing.
 In a nutshell, it's Twitter being hypocritical as usual.
 IT'S NOT DIRECTLY DEVOPS RELATED.
 However, it is DevOps adjacent, as our network is engaging on Twitter.
 According to one Twitter engineer not at liberty to discuss the matter fearing retribution, the verified account program, "is still on hold."
 But, confirmed someone is in charge of the program despite being on hold for two years.
 When pressed on [a celebrity's baby being verified](https://slate.com/technology/2018/05/you-cant-get-verified-on-twitter-anymore-but-serena-williams-baby-can.html), the engineer reminded me, "[Twitter] reserves the right to continue to verify on a case by case basis."
 I don't feel like I need to make a case for Ashley, Twitter.
 Verify her and every other woman in tech like her that have applied (like [Emily Freeman](https://twitter.com/editingemily/)).
 It's called goodwill after being a shitty platform.

 [10 signs of emotionally intelligent teams](https://enterprisersproject.com/article/2019/4/emotional-intelligence-teams-signs) — "Does your team show strong or weak emotional intelligence?
-Here’s how to gauge and improve your team’s EQ"
+Here's how to gauge and improve your team's EQ"

 [IBM Again Faces Allegations of Targeting Older Workers in Layoffs](https://spectrum.ieee.org/view-from-the-valley/at-work/tech-careers/ibm-again-faces-allegations-of-targeting-older-workers)